PayDock/e-commerce-woo/readme.txt

   - Resolved duplicate error messages on the settings page when the Version or Configuration template was not selected.
   - Addressed issue where the widget failed to load on classic checkout when only one country was selected as the selling location.
   - Fixed issue where the refund button was still visible on an order that had already been fully refunded.
+  - Removed "Place order" button when order is updated using multiple tabs.

 * Technical Changes